utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-overview.md

 ## Next steps

-To learn more about using the GraphQL client:
+To learn more about using the GraphQL client, see the following topics:

 * [Using the GraphQL Request interface](/docs/sending-requests/graphql/graphql-client-interface/)
 * [Making your first GraphQL query](/docs/sending-requests/graphql/graphql-client-first-request/)